matthew-yamaguchi/matthew-yamaguchi.github.io/essays/good_questions.md

 ### And here are the responses to this post: ###
 ![Responses to the bad question](/images/bad_answer_SO.png)

 As expected, many people were not very happy to see this type of question pop up on Stack Overflow.
-If the post was worded differently, the user might have gotten well-constructed answers instead of frustration from the readers.
+If the post was worded differently, the user might have gotten well-constructed answers instead of criticism from their readers.

 ## How can we ask good questions? ##